vechain/vechain-sdk-js/docs/transactions.md

 };

-// Create the provider (used in this case to sign the transaction with getSigner() method) const providerWithDelegationEnabled = new VechainProvider(
+// Create the provider (used in this case to sign the transaction with getSigner() method) const providerWithDelegationEnabled = new VeChainProvider(
     // Thor client used by the provider thorSoloClient,